Pastramicity/box/note/Computing.md

 #### Binary Search Tree

-Can insert, add, search in O(logN) on any comparable items
+Can insert, search, delete in O(logN) on any comparable items

 Rules:
 - At most 2 children (max degree of 2)